Are you looking to register a document with HM Land Registry?

 However, HM Land Registry still require that appropriate ID checks are carried out for people seeking to register transactions in circumstances where there is no conveyancer acting.

-This is where we can help – we provide the ID verification you need, via a quick and simple online video meeting, and we complete the ID1 and ID5 forms you need to present to HM Land Registry, all for just £59!
+This is where we can help – we provide the ID check you need, via a quick and simple online video meeting, and we complete the ID1 and ID5 forms for you to present to HM Land Registry, all for just £59

 Sometimes your solicitor may not have met you in person, and may not have the facilities to verify your identity remotely.

 In other cases, a solicitor will just be formally acting for one of the parties to the transaction on the basis that the others are then technically “unrepresented”.
 Some solicitors in these circumstances are reluctant to verify the ID for the other unrepresented parties.